bristolmotorclub/autosolo-timing/README.md

 # autosolo-timing
 A timing display system for AutoSolo events to show the current class and overall standings on static Raspbarry Pi screens and mobile web browsers.
-The intention is to use a Raspberry Pi as a WiFi access point, web server and MySQL database.
-Times will be stored in the database, edited directly with LibreOffice.
-The web server will present the current times in a tablular format, ordered by class or overall and either to fit a screen resolution directly with no scrolling or for a mobile device.

 Main app is at https://github.com/mabware